Where baseball and religion meet

-RENAISSANCE — Baseball is America's pastime and for Renaissance resident Bryan Steverson it's more than that.
+NORTH PORT — Baseball is America’s pastime, but it’s more than that for Bryan Steverson.

-The 77-year-old lives and breathes baseball, he's all smiles as he chats about players, stories and just about anything baseball.
+The 77-year-old West Villages resident lives and breathes baseball.
+He’s all smiles as he chats about players, stories and just about anything baseball.

 “I’ve been a baseball fan my entire life,” Steverson said.

-Steverson has written three books on the subject, he is a historian who is part of the Society for American Baseball Research as well as the Baseball Hall of Fame and the Negro Leagues Baseball Museum.
+Steverson has written three books on baseball.
+He is a historian who is part of the Society for American Baseball Research as well as the Baseball Hall of Fame and the Negro Leagues Baseball Museum.

-Steverson says that he's never stopped compiling stories, but it was about 14 years ago he decided to publish his stories.
-Steverson's stories are an add-on to the lore and stories many already know about players, but also of an example of who these men were — prior to writing about baseball full time, Steverson was an engineer.
+Steverson said he’s never stopped compiling stories, but it was about 14 years ago he decided to publish his stories.
+Steverson’s stories are an add-on to the lore and stories many already know about players, but also of an example of who these men were — prior to writing about baseball full-time, Steverson was an engineer.

 He said it was at the urging of his family that he started writing books and really recording his stories.